jupyter/nbdime/docs/source/vcs.rst

 .. note::

-    Currently only integration with git is supported out of the box.
+    Currently only integration with git and mercurial is supported out of the box.

     Integration with other version control software
     should be possible if the version control software